zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 # Wireguard-DNScrypt-VPN-Server  x86 / arm64

-### Version 2021.07.17
+### Version 2021.07.24
 major changes :
- - activate dnscrypt - anonymized_dns
- - option to edit your blocklist file
+ - option to edit your ip and port settings
- - backup / restore option
- - uninstaller
+ - removed Debian support
- - ufw only ipv4 rule for wireguard incomming
+ - only Ubuntu 18.04 and 20.04 support

 ## **Setup Wireguard VPN Server fast and easy  - with **
 * DNScrypt with anonymized_dns / DNSSEC (unbound)